 Relying on PLMN network, PNI-NPN provides logically independent 5G non-public network for vertical industry customers through network slice instances/ dedicated DNNs, and supporting of CAG feature.
 CAG is used for access control to prevent unauthorized UEs from trying to access a PNI-NPN.

-The NPN-OP provides the PNI-NPN (e.g. vertical industry customers) to NPN-SP, and NPN-SP provides NPN services to NPN-SC.
+The NPN-OP provides the PNI-NPN to NPN-SP (e.g. vertical industry customer), and NPN-SP provides NPN services to NPN-SC.
 It is important for NPN-OP to collect usage for PNI-NPN resources associated to access connection for the purpose of charging or statistics.

+The potential charging requirements for this UC are: REQ-eNPN_CH_PNI-NPN_AC-01, REQ-eNPN_CH_PNI-NPN_AC-02.

+6.1.1.2 Use case #1b: Converged charging for number of UEs

+For vertical industry consumers, some enterprise UEs may be restricted to only access the non-public network of the enterprise, even if PLMN coverage is available in the same geographic area.
+To use Closed Access Group, enterprise UE may subscribe the CAG information, indicating CAG Identifiers the UE is allowed to access.

+The maximum number of UEs, corresponding to the maximum number of UEs associated with CAG Identifier, represents the maximum number of UEs using PNI-NPN network simultaneously in restricted area.
+If the enterprise has one or more CAG Identifiers, the maximum number of UEs can be calculated per CAG Identifier.

+For the PNI-NPN with CAG scenarios, it is important for NPN-OP to collect number of UEs per CAG Identifier of vertical industry customers for the purpose of charging or statistics.
+In addition, NPN-OP can perform tiered charging for different number of UEs threshold.

-The potential charging requirements for this UC are: REQ-eNPN_CH_PNI-NPN_NAC-01, REQ-eNPN_CH_PNI-NPN_NAC-02.6.1.2 Potential charging requirements
+The potential charging requirements for this UC are: REQ-eNPN_CH_PNI-NPN_AC-03, REQ-eNPN_CH_PNI-NPN_AC-04.

+6.1.2 Potential charging requirements

-REQ-eNPN_CH_PNI-NPN_NAC-01: The 5G system should support converged charging per UE for PNI-NPN network access and usage.
+REQ-eNPN_CH_PNI-NPN_AC-01: The 5G system should support converged charging per UE for PNI-NPN network access and usage.

-REQ-eNPN_CH_PNI-NPN_NAC-02: The 5G system should support converged charging per vertical industry consumer for PNI-NPN network access and usage.
+REQ-eNPN_CH_PNI-NPN_AC-02: The 5G system should support converged charging per vertical industry consumer for PNI-NPN network access and usage.

+REQ-eNPN_CH_PNI-NPN_AC-03: The 5G system should support converged charging per CAG Identifier for PNI-NPN network access and usage.

+REQ-eNPN_CH_PNI-NPN_AC-04: The 5G system should support converged charging per CAG Identifier for PNI-NPN network access and usage, based on "number of UEs".

 6.1.3 Key issues

-This key issue is for investigating how to support converged charging for access connection in PNI-NPN considering REQ-eNPN_CH_PNI-NPN_NAC-01 and REQ-eNPN_CH_PNI-NPN_NAC-02.
+This key issue is for investigating how to support converged charging for access connection in PNI-NPN considering REQ-eNPN_CH_PNI-NPN_AC-01, REQ-eNPN_CH_PNI-NPN_AC-02, REQ-eNPN_CH_PNI-NPN_AC-03 and REQ-eNPN_CH_PNI-NPN_AC-04.
 This investigation covers the following:

-- Key Issue #1a: Identification of the charging information for converged charging for PNI-NPN network access and usage;
+- Key Issue #2a: Identification of the charging information for converged charging for PNI-NPN network access and usage;